top of page

 Algorithm

-An algorithm is simply a function that executes an instruction given certain criteria.
-Much like a hand instantly moves away from a hot pan and willingly towards cool grass, your brain reacts instinctively and automatically to certain conditions.
-However, how many times were you fooled by touching a beautifully plated hot dish or were timid to venture outside on a cloudy day that later showered your neighborhood in warm sunshine?
-Caution, focus and removing the human emotion from the buy and sell decision is a key component towards achieving positive investment returns.
-Using an algorithm or a set of simple rules focused on how well your portfolio is moving towards your goal is what we think is the best way to actually achieve your goal.
-By keeping you on track and invested, our algorithm, systematically moves your portfolio along through time exposing you to either more or less volatile investments depending on how well we are moving you towards your performance goal.
+Caution, focus, and removing human emotion from buy and sell decisions are key components of achieving positive investment returns.
+Using an algorithm or a set of simple rules focused on how well your portfolio is progressing towards your goal is, in our view, the best way to actually achieve that goal.
+By keeping you on track and invested, our algorithm systematically adjusts your portfolio over time, exposing you to either more or less volatile investments depending on how well you are progressing towards your performance goal.

 Slow and steady wins the race.